SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-Top Things to Do
+Top Things to Do in the Marina

-Crissy Field
+1. Kick Back at Crissy Field

-Along the northern side of the San Francisco Marina District is Crissy Field.
-Here you will find one of the largest beaches in San Francisco.
 You will also find a running/walking trail and a large grassy area that is perfect for a game of football or to throw around a frisbee with friends.

 >> Learn more about visiting Crissy Field

-Fort Mason Center
+2. Attend an Event at the Fort Mason Center

-Fort Mason is an old army base that was remodeled in 1977 to host large events.
 The center is the perfect venue for some of the biggest events in the city, like the annual San Francisco Chronicle Wine Competition.

 They also hold local events, such as Ocean Film Festival and the Annual Public Library Book Sale.
-There is something fun and interesting almost every weekend at the Fort Mason Center.
+There is something fun and interesting happening almost every weekend at the Fort Mason Center.

 In addition, you will find some interesting museums and galleries here.

->> Things to Do at the Fort Mason Center
+>> Things to do at the Fort Mason Center

-Fort Point Under the Golden Gate Bridge
+Fort Point Under the Golden Gate BridgeA view of Fort Point, just underneath the southern end of the Golden Gate Bridge

 >> Fort Point National Historic Site

-Golden Gate Bridge
+4. Hit the Trail to the Golden Gate Bridge

-Golden Gate Bridge in the Marina District
+Golden Gate Bridge in the Marina DistrictA classic view of the Golden Gate Bridge's orange towers from the Marina District

->> Golden Gate Bridge History & Visiting Tips
+>> Golden Gate Bridge history & visiting tips

 In addition, you will ride through Golden Gate Park and get amazing views of the city from Twin Peaks.

-More Details & Booking Info: SF Ultimate Day Tour
+>> Book your SF Ultimate Day Tour

->> Tips to Visit the Octagon House
+>> Tips for visiting the Octagon House

-Palace of Fine Arts
+6. Relax at the Palace of Fine Arts

-Across the Lake from the Palace of Fine Arts
+Across the Lake from the Palace of Fine ArtsThe serene lake reflecting the columns of the Palace of Fine Arts

 >> Panama Pacific Exposition & Palace of Fine Arts

 Another fun, free and quick stop in the San Francisco Marina District is the Wave Organ.
-This cool piece of art sits on the waterfront and makes music based on the waves.

 To find it, walk past the St. Francis Yacht Club and the Marina District Lighthouse to the end of the walkway.

->> More details to visit the gem
+>> More details for visiting this gem

->> Additional Shopping Options in SF
+>> Additional shopping options around SF

-Union Street Festival
+9. Attend the Union Street Festival

 The Union Street Festival is one of the largest street festivals in San Francisco.
 This event usually held the first weekend in June each year.
 Over two days, you will find hundreds of arts and crafts booths.

 In addition, there are over a dozen different food vendors and a couple of stages with live music.
-This family-friendly event also offers lots of kids activities.
+This family-friendly event also offers lots of kids' activities.

 >> Find additional San Francisco festivals